 Do you collect cookbooks, love to cook, or religiously read anything about food?
-This course is for you.
-With award winning writer Jennifer Billock.
-Food writing is a foodie’s paradise, an opportunity to not only read, write, and share your thoughts and methods for food, but also to spend your career eating delicious meals and hobnobbing with famous chefs.
+This food writing course by award-winning writer Jennifer Billock is for you.
+Food writing is a foodie’s paradise, an opportunity to not only read, write, and share your thoughts and methods for food, but also to spend your time eating delicious meals and hobnobbing with famous chefs.

 Food is also a revealing cultural and historical exploration.
 What does one country’s eating style reveal about the population, the climate, the local ingredients, the history?
 With the interviewing and food writing skills learned in this course, you can find out.

-This eight-week class combines weekly writing workshops with readings.
-You’ll learn the basics of writing about food for publications and the web.
+This eight-week class combines weekly food writing workshops with readings.
+You’ll learn the basics of several different styles of food writing.
 We’ll cover writing effective restaurant reviews, food history stories, chef profiles, and food trend pieces.
 You will also learn the basics of recipe writing and editing.
-Participants in the class will receive a list of potential food writing markets, including emails and pay rates.
 Each week includes a writing assignment.
 Class members are encouraged to participate in critiques of one another’s work.

 Food Writing Course Outline

 Each week includes suggested readings, all of which will be available on the web.
 This course does not meet on Zoom.

 Note: This course will not have lectures or assignments during the weeks of Thanksgiving and Christmas.
 So, the course is 8 weeks of material spread out over 10 weeks.

 UNIT 1.
 RESTAURANT REVIEWS